MarianoMolina/project_alice/README.md

    - [Added]: Basic route end code editor

 2. **More API engines and base tasks** [Done]: BeautifulSoup to scrap websites, vision_models, text_to_image_models, text_to_speech_models, etc. This will enable a new set of tasks to be created.
 This includes adding more providers, like Google, Mistral, etc.
-   - [Added]: 21 new API providers, with their corresponding models
+   - [Added]: 21 new API providers, with their corresponding models, for a total of 160 distinct entities for you to use.
    - [Added]: 2 new workflows -> Web Scrape and Research.

 3. **File input and type interface** [Done]: Being able to add files of any type to a conversation, which makes a conversion to text of the file (stt, itt, or simply parsing for files that can be converted to a string), allowing for the user and the agents to share any type of data.
 This, in turn, requires the agents to also be able to produce different types of outputs, which is where the type interface logic comes in, to convert str -> any and back.